Max-Margin based Discriminative Feature Learning: Introduction

 In this paper, we propose a new \underline{M}ax-\underline{M}argin based feature transformation method to \underline{L}earn \underline{D}iscriminative \underline{F}eatures for classification, called MMLDF.
-The proposed method tries to learn a low-dimensional feature space, where we not only try to make the global classification margin maximized, but also we expect the samples from the same class to be close as much as possible.
-In order to be robust to noise, we introduce a $l_{2,1}$ norm regularization term to make the transformation matrix in group sparsity, which plays the role of feature selection to some extent \cite{qian2013robust}.
-Additionally, in many real-world applications, there are often correlations among multiple classification tasks, and capturing such correlation relationships is helpful for learning discriminative features and designing classifiers \cite{evgeniou2007multi}.
-In light of this point, we introduce another regularization term to capture the correlation relationships among multiple tasks.
-Extensive experiments are conducted on six publicly available datasets, and the experimental results demonstrate the effectiveness of the proposed method against the state-of-the-art methods.
+In the learned low-dimensional feature space, our method aims at maximizing the global classification margin; in the meantime, the distances of samples from the same class are minimized.
+Additionally, in many real-world applications, there are often correlations among multiple classes, and capturing such correlations are helpful for learning discriminative features and designing classifiers \cite{evgeniou2007multi}.
+In light of this point, we add a regularization term to capture the correlations among multiple categories for feature learning.
+Extensive experiments are conducted on eight publicly available datasets, and the experimental results demonstrate the effectiveness of the proposed method against the state-of-the-art methods.

-The remainder of the paper is organized as follows.
-Section II gives the details of proposed method.
+The rest of the paper is organized as follows.
+Section II gives the details of the proposed method.
 The experimental results are reported and analyzed in Section III.
-And section IV concludes the paper.
+Section IV concludes the paper.